kshitijdwivedi28/DoorDoc/README.md

 - **For medical establishments:** We analyse the data using the PowerBI tool and give the administrator several crucial insights, such as the number of reviews per month, the specialisation they are known for, sentiment analysis of the provided feedback (using Natural Language Processing), the average rating, the doctor who is most highly rated, the procedure they are best at, etc.

 # Key Value Proposition
-- Project Name places a high priority on providing people with explicit medical care.
+- DoorDoc places a high priority on providing people with explicit medical care.
-- For the user's specific affected area, Project Name provides the precise medical specialist.
+- For the user's specific affected area, DoorDoc provides the precise medical specialist.
 - Computer vision enables precise identification of the user's pain zone.
 - Simplicity is favoured as the user just needs to point at the area of discomfort.
-- Waiting time for patients / users is drastically reduced for consultation by General Physicians / Doctors and at Hospitals OPD's.
+- Waiting time for patients is drastically reduced for consultation by General Physicians / Doctors and at Hospitals OPD's.
-- The communication gap between doctors and patients is filled through Project Name.
+- The communication gap between doctors and patients is filled through DoorDoc.
 - Ready Home Preparedness and Bilingual Support for the users.
-- Utilizing data analysis provided by Project Name, simple audience targeting and clever marketing approach are possible.
+- Utilizing data analysis provided by DoorDoc, simple audience targeting and clever marketing approach are possible.

 # Target Customer
 Everyone can find something on our website.